veselosky/control-escape/content/web/django-staticfiles.md

 Although they can be handled similarly, in this article, we will focus on static files.

 ## TL;DR Configuring static files correctly in production
+For a working example project with code you can crib from, see the [Django staticfiles example repository](https://github.com/veselosky/django-staticfiles-example).

 ### Using S3-compatible object storage for static files (recommended)
 ```python